Taimur-Shabbir/Stop-and-Search-Data-Cleaning/README.md

 - explored the quantity of data missing
 - visualised the variable if needed
-- hypothesised how important of a feature it could bein predicting the target variable
+- hypothesised how important of a feature it could be in predicting the target variable
 - used the above point to inform my decision as to how to handle the missing data

 I used a combination of dropping observations, replacing missing values using 'back fill' and 'forward fill' plus using the Imputer